panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 Where `identifier` is the name of the property to access and `expression` should evaluate to an object.
 After the destructuring, the variable `identifier` contains the property value.

-The the equivalent code:
+The equivalent code using a property accesstor:

 ```javascript
 const identifier = expression.identifier;
 ```

-Let's look at an example:
+Let's try the object destructuring in practice:

 ```javascript{6}
 const hero = {